ljuti/pipedriveable/README.md

 # pipedriveable

-A Ruby gem for interfacing with Pipedrive CRM API.
+A Ruby gem for interfacing with [Pipedrive CRM](https://www.pipedrive.com) API.

+This gem aims to be compatible with [Pipedrive API v1](https://developers.pipedrive.com/docs/api/v1/).

+This gem is in no way affiliated with Pipedrive CRM.

 ## Sponsors